|

 Categories:

-BASIS, Plan of Care, eligibility, systems values and philosophy, job duties and responsibilities, documentation, billable activities, funding requests, choice/individual rights, council of community members, quality oversight and monitoring, dispute resolution, single point of entry and utilization of resources.
+BASIS, systems values and philosophy, job duties and responsibilities, documentation, billable activities, funding requests, choice/individual rights, council of community members, quality oversight and monitoring, dispute resolution, single point of entry and utilization of resources.

 Person-Centered Support Plan, Persons' Preferred Lifestyle, transition planning, crisis intervention planning, behavior management and risk assessments.